tghaffari/BookWorm/README.md

 ## Features in Development

 - User can edit their book entries.
-- User can delete books from their library.
 - User can sort their library by bookshelf (view each bookshelf separately).
 - User can choose search parameters (title, author, subject, etc.)